-This article describes how to optimize Fluentd performance within single process.
+This article describes how to optimize Fluentd performance within a single process.
 If your traffic is up to 5,000 messages/sec, the following techniques should be enough.

 With more traffic, Fluentd tends to be more CPU bound.
 In this case, consider using

 Follow the Pre-installation Guide to configure your OS properly.
-This can drastically improve the performance, and prevent many unnecessary problems.
+This can drastically improve performance, and prevent many unnecessary problems.

 If Fluentd does not perform well as expected, check with the